AlessiaRuggeri30/Music_Genre_Classifier-DeepLearningLabProject/README.md

-## Music Genre Classificator - Deep Learning Lab Project
+## Music Genre Classifier - Deep Learning Lab Project

 **WORK IN PROGRESS**

 *Group members: Alessia Ruggeri, Thomas Tiotto*

-*Abstract: Music Genre Classificator using audio features and neural networks*
+*Abstract: Music Genre Classifier using audio features and neural networks*

 The aim of the project is to implement a music genre classifier using neural networks.
 The classifier will receive as input a song’s audio signal and as output will return its music genre.